ddewaele/GitFlowDemo/README.md

 ## Introduction

-no new functionality to get
+= no new functionality to Git
-uses standard git functionality (branching / merging) shell macros to new functions
+= uses standard git functionality (branching / merging) = shell macros to new functions

+Key assumptions:

 - branches are cheap
 - merging is easy